Skip to content

 3. Identify and remediate deprecated and removed API usage in your workloads.

 4. Ensure Managed Node Groups, if used, are on the same Kubernetes version as the control plane.
-EKS managed node groups and nodes created by EKS Fargate Profiles only support 1 minor version skew between the control plane and data plane.
+EKS managed node groups and nodes created by EKS Fargate Profiles support 2 minor version skew between the control plane and data plane for Kubernetes version 1.27 and below.
+Starting 1.28 and above, EKS managed node groups and nodes created by EKS Fargate Profiles support 3 minor version skew betweeen control plane and data plane.
+For example, if your EKS control plane version is 1.28, you can safely use kubelet versions as old as 1.25.
+If your EKS version is 1.27, the oldest kubelet version you can use is 1.25.

 5. Upgrade the cluster control plane using the AWS console or cli.